winirarrazaval/hotel/README.md

 - As an administrator, I should be able to reserve an available room from within a block of rooms

 ### Assumptions
-Assume that a block can be created for a maximum of 5 rooms.
+- Assume that a block can be created for a maximum of 5 rooms
-Assume that when a room is reserved from a block of rooms, it will **always** match the date range of the block.
+- Assume that when a room is reserved from a block of rooms, it will **always** match the date range of the block

 ### Error Handling Recommendations